Darkcybe/darkcybe.github.io/_posts/2022-09-12-Python_Overview.md

 # Modules/Libraries/Packages

 A module in Python is a way of providing useful code to be used by another program, containing functions and other resources.
-Python contains an already extensive library which can be accessed natively, more information can be found here [The Python Standard Library — Python 3.10.5 documentation](https://docs.python.org/3/library/index.html).
-More advanced or third-party modules can be found at the The Python Package Index (PyPI), which maintains a repository of software for the Python Language: [PyPI · The Python Package Index](https://pypi.org/)
+Python contains an already extensive library which can be accessed natively, more information can be found at [The Python Standard Library Documentation](https://docs.python.org/3/library/index.html).
+More advanced or third-party modules can be found at the [PyPI · The Python Package Index](https://pypi.org/), which maintains a repository of software for the Python Language:

 ## Importing a Standard Module